Image above: AFM Moniruzzaman ’Shipu’, Life on the GE Raft, 2023, AR, Print on Canvas, 48” x 32”.

 Exhibition Statement here >

-Artists will tell their stories, talk about their work, and why they participated in this project.
-The floor will then be opened for a brief Q&A.
+Artists told their stories, talked about their work, and why they participated in this project before taking part in a Q&A session.

 Electric Bangladesh: Fossil Free Futures is proudly presented by CLIMARTE and commissioned by Market Forces.